 - How to caramelize onions (the right way).

 - My secret trick for cooking bacon in the oven - it's a game changer.
 The best part is, it takes less work than pan frying.

 - Tips for serving dip at a party including suggested serving sizes and what to serve alongside the dip.

 Sign up for my free 5-day email series all about becoming a better home chef if you enjoy learning about new kitchen skills.

 Ingredients You'll Need

-Here are the simple ingredients you'll need for this dip recipe:
+Here are the simple ingredients you'll need for this caramelized onion and bacon dip recipe: